X

 How Bankruptcy Can Affect Your Reverse Mortgage Eligibility

 We recently had several borrowers who had previously obtained a reverse mortgage call and asked us what the effect would be on those reverse mortgages if they had to begin a bankruptcy proceeding.
-While we are not attorneys and would always advise you to seek competent legal advice from an attorney in your state, we did want to contact an...
+While we are not attorneys and would always advise you to seek competent legal advice from an attorney in your state, we wanted to contact an expert...

 Read Full Article